 The following is a step by step summary of how the book is made.
-It’s a 3-month project and an ever-changing and improving process.
+It’s a 3-month project.
+Below is a rough outline because this is an ever-changing and improving process, and every school does things a little differently.
 In summary:

 - Planning.
 Steps 0-3.

 - Celebrating.
 Step 15.
 Don’t miss step 15!